-- 5. Perform two one-way hybrid ensemble-3DVAR GSI analyses, using all observation data and the GFS 80-member ensemble background error correlation, to create HDAS analysis fields for the HWRF ghost d02 and ghost d03 domains (see section 1.5). - 6.
-Merge the data obtained from Step 5 onto the parent and nest domains. - 7.
+5. Perform two one-way hybrid ensemble-3DVAR GSI analyses, using all observation data and the GFS 80-member ensemble background-error correlation, to create HDAS analysis fields for the HWRF ghost d02 and ghost d03 domains (see section 2.5).

+- 6. Merge the data obtained from Step 5 onto the parent and nest domains, performing the blending process in which data assimilation increments for storms with maximum speed greater than 65 kt are excluded within 150 km of the storm center and gradually reintroduced between 150-300 km. - 7.
 Run the HWRF forecast model.